eduvpn/documentation/API.md

 For the calls listed below, applications MUST check if the mentioned value is a string, or an object.
 In case of an object, the language best matching the application language SHOULD be chosen.
-If that language is not available, the application SHOULD fallback to `en-US`.
-If `en-US` is not available, it is up to the application to pick one it deems best.
+If that language is not available, the application SHOULD fallback to `en` or `en-US`.
+If neither of those is available, it is up to the application to pick one it deems best.

 - `/profile_list`, the `display_name` field;
 - `/system_messages`, the `message` field.